MarraLtd/Power-Platform-Local-Gov-Component-Library/README.md

 2. Go to Insert > Get more components (file and magnifying glass symbol) > Master - LocalGov Components > Select all components needed > Import.

-3. Components can be used as in the Canvas App as Library Components from the **Insert** menu.
+3. Components can be used in a Canvas App as Library Components from the **Insert** menu.

 ## Example App

 The example app contains a typical application which has all the components on 2 separate user journeys.
 This can be used as guidance when creating custom functionality and theming for your own applications.